Australia

 Alice Springs – Uluru – The Red Centre (3-5 days)

 Head South, again into the Outback to visit Uluru and Kings Canyon.
 The Red Centre is more than a big rock – it is a truly epic place!
-You can take the epic Ghan train through the outback.
+Most people choose to do a 3 day/2 night tour, encompassing all the sites in the region.
+If you still want to see more, why not take the epic Ghan train through the outback to or from Adelaide or Darwin.

 Adelaide – Great Ocean Road – Melbourne (7-10 days)